Research Assistant Professor

 project aims to study growth, senescence, demography, economics and health

-- Stieglitz, J., Kaplan, H., Schniter, E., von Rueden, C., and Gurven, M. (Revision under review).
-Reduced functional status and social conflict increase risk of depression in later adulthood among Bolivian forager-farmers.
+- Stieglitz, J., Schniter, E., von Rueden, C., Kaplan, H., and Gurven, M. (Forthcoming).
+Functional disability and social conflict increase risk of depression in older adulthood among Bolivian forager-farmers.
 Journal of Gerontology: Social Sciences.

 - Stieglitz, J., Blackwell, A., Quispe Gutierrez, R., Cortez Linares, E., Gurven, M., and Kaplan, H. (2012).
 Modernization, sexual risk-taking, and gynecological morbidity among Bolivian forager-horticulturalists.
 PLoS ONE 7(12):e50384.